tauqeer112/Kdtree/readme.txt

+KD Tree implemented from scratch and tested for time improvement in KNN

 all_datapoints contains 30000 points in format id x y

 KnnKdTree.py is the python file which builds KD-Tree with given alpha and datapoints